-That sounds good, but compare it with the cost of a $250,000 term policy which runs for 20 years.
+That sounds good, but compare it with the cost of a $250,000 term policy that runs for 20 years.
 Employing the parameters mentioned above, the monthly due will start at $23: that’s a difference of $324 monthly, and if you invest the $324 you save every month for 20 years with an annual return of 8%, the total will be $190,800, give or take a few dollars.

-Better Returns in the Long Run:
+Better Returns in the Long Run?

-For those who haven’t done any investing before, it might seem a bit frightening given the daily fluctuations in the stock market.
-There’s no question there’s volatility in the market but this is usually in the short term, and if your investment horizon is for the long term (15 to 20 years), you can expect good returns.
+Given the daily fluctuations in the stock market, it might seem frightening for those who haven’t invested before.
+There’s no question the market is volatile, but this is usually in the short term, and if your investment horizon is for the long term (15 to 20 years), you can expect good returns.

-The benefits of getting term policy and investing the difference is still better even if you factor in the taxes.
-There are a lot of different tax brackets true, but if you crunch the numbers and compare the results it’s clear that tax savings cannot compensate for the lower yields that a whole life insurance policy offers when ranged against equities.
-Indeed, there’s no guarantee when positive returns will emerge from a whole life insurance policy, as it could come up on the 10th year.
-If you want to compare term life insurance quotes, click here.
+The benefits of getting a term policy and investing the difference are still better, even if you factor in the taxes.
+There are a lot of different tax brackets true, but if you crunch the numbers and compare the results, it’s clear that tax savings cannot compensate for the lower yields that a whole life insurance policy offers when ranged against equities.
+Indeed, there’s no guarantee of positive returns from a whole life insurance policy, as it could come up in the 10th year.

 Whole Life and Term Policy Compared:

 The example above shows how much of a difference it makes if you invest the difference in premium.
-Under the scenario outlined, the $3600 is placed in a retirement account and grows tax deferred.
-Even assuming that the investment is a non-qualified account, the term insurance will still provide higher returns.
+Under the scenario outlined, the $3600 is placed in a retirement account and grows tax-deferred.
+Assuming the investment is a non-qualified account, the term insurance will still provide higher returns.